jhpyle/docassemble/_policies/data-privacy.md

 are exposed, Jonathan Pyle will post a message in the `#general` channel to let users know that it happened.

-### Docacon

-The Docacon conference is open to the public.
-Attendees sign up on Google Forms.
-Data about attendees and sponsors exists in Google Forms.
-Access to the sign-up list is limited to event organizers, which includes Jonathan Pyle and other people.
-Copies of the sign-up list may have been made.

-If Google Forms suffers a data breach, Jonathan Pyle will take no action.

 ### Mailing list

 Jonathan Pyle created a [mailing list] on [python.org].
 It was